pivotal/docs-tap/install-tanzu-cli.hbs.md

 ### <a id="install-plugins"></a> Install Tanzu CLI Plugins

-1. Run the following command to install the CLI plugins required for TAP:
+1. Run the following command to install the CLI plugins required for Tanzu Application Platform:
    ```
    tanzu plugin install --plugin-group vmware-tap/default
    ```

-To learn more about the latest `tanzu plugin` features and sub-commands, please visit see the [**plugin** system-command reference](https://docs.vmware.com/en/VMware-Tanzu-CLI/{{ vars.tanzu-cli.version }}/tanzu-cli/tanzu-plugin.html).
+For more information about the latest `tanzu plugin` features and sub-commands, see the [tanzu plugin](https://docs.vmware.com/en/VMware-Tanzu-CLI/{{ vars.tanzu-cli.version }}/tanzu-cli/tanzu-plugin.html) topic in the VMware Tanzu CLI documentation.

 ## Next steps